Doesn't seem familiar? Jump to the "Ultra" help about accessing grades.

 - Create Column: Create a grade column.

-- Create Calculated Column: Access a menu with options to create calculated columns.
+- Create Calculated Column: Open a menu with options to create calculated columns.

 - Manage: Options include grading periods, schemas, categories, color coding, row visibility, email, and column organization.